 Vestkapp Båtservice offer tours to different destinations on the coast of Nordfjord, where you can see and experience the small idyllic places and islands.
 Here we present some tour suggestions, but we also offer tailor made excursions.

 On board there will be a guide that tells you about these special places.
-The trip takes about two hours and will run on Wednesdays starting from the 6th of July.
+The trip takes about two hours .
 The tour starts in the center of Selje - into Moldefjorden to see how the first ship tunnel in the world to be built - around Barmøya - Silda - Seljeøya and Selja Monastery returning to Selje.

 Duration: Approx. 2 hrs.